Learning Obstacle Representations for Neural Motion Planning: Conclusion

 \section{Conclusion}

 This paper introduces a new framework for neural motion planning.
 Obstacles are represented by point clouds and encoded by a PointNet architecture.
 PointNet encoding and motion policy are trained jointly with either behavioral cloning or reinforcement learning.
 We show that PointNet encoding outperforms state-of-the-art representations based on image-based CNNs and latent representations.
-Furthermore, we show that RL learns better models than BC.
 Future work will address rigid robots with multiple links as for example robotic arms performing manipulation tasks in cluttered environments directly captured by a camera.

-\acknowledgments{ We thank Lo\"ic Est\`eve for the helpful discussions.
+{ {\bfseries Acknowledgments.} We thank Lo\"ic Est\`eve for the helpful discussions.
 This work was partially supported by the HPC resources from GENCI-IDRIS (Grant 20XX-AD011011163), Louis Vuitton ENS Chair on Artificial Intelligence, and the French government under management of Agence Nationale de la Recherche as part of the ”Investissements d’avenir” program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute). }